ArthurHeitmann/fractured_binary_json/README.md

 When the schema of JSON data is known ahead of time, storage size can be further optimized by storing object key names in a separate global keys table.

+`frac_json` can be used as an abbreviation and file extension.

 Format specification can be found [here](./format_specification.md).

 ## Benchmarks